domrae/domrae.github.io/_posts/2016-04-04-third-day-in-japan.markdown

 <div>&nbsp;</div>

-Since we were in the area, we went to hunt down the cute donuts (which tasted like ham cheng beng) at Sasazura (dom to find out).
+Since we were in the area, we went to hunt down the cute donuts (which tasted like ham cheng beng) at Sasazuka.
 The sales staff was so passionate and looked so happy hahah.
 Made eye contact with a baby who was strapped to his mom’s back and he intently stared in our direction.
 Jap babies are super friendly and happy, I’ll never forget the baby who smiled back so widely immediately after I smiled at her when she was exiting the train on her mom’s back ❤️

 ![cute donuts](http://im.vsco.co/1/5702787f44a4e17354157/5702847426ac58632485ea7f/vsco_040516.jpg)